Board of Directors

 Dom Lombardi is an Information Technology and Security leader with a specialization in information business and IT risk management, infrastructure, and operations within highly regulated areas.
 A former English and philosophy educator turned technologist, Dom is passionate about the point where people intersect with technology and how innovative technology solutions address organizational needs.
 Dom brings his passion for helping PHACE families and his skillset in IT to the PSC.

-As the proud father of child with PHACE, he has attended previous PSC Family Conferences and knows the value of connecting with other PHACE families.
+As the proud father of a child with PHACE, he has attended previous PSC Family Conferences and knows the value of connecting with other PHACE families.

 He looks forward to moving the PSC into the next phase of serving families with improved online services.